Support Vector Machine (SVM)

 5. Watch how the number of support vectors changes with different parameters

 SVMs demonstrate how geometric intuition - maximizing the margin - leads to strong generalization guarantees, particularly in high-dimensional spaces with limited data.
-In Part 7: PCA & Autoencoders, we shift from supervised to unsupervised learning, asking how to discover low-dimensional structure in data without any labels - connecting eigenvalue decomposition to neural network-based representation learning.
+In the PCA & Autoencoders page that follows, we shift from supervised to unsupervised learning, asking how to discover low-dimensional structure in data without any labels - connecting eigenvalue decomposition to neural network-based representation learning.